-Medication Technician (CMA)
+Medication Technician (Med Tech)

 Students who have already completed an approved nurse aide course are eligible to take this 68-hour class.
 Students will learn basic pharmacology, the five rights of medication administration and proper techniques for oral and topical administration of medications.
 They will also learn how to perform blood glucose tests and how to administer insulin.
 Students are expected to take and pass the Virginia Medication Aide Board of Nursing certification exam.